 Email Bounce Rate = Number of bounced emails / total emails sent in a campaign * 100

 The Click-through rate gives you a picture of how successful your campaigns are.
-CTR will tell you about the total number of people that have clicked the link and visited that page.
+CTR will tell you about the total number of people who have clicked the link and visited that page.

 CTR = Total unique clicks / Total number of delivered emails * 100